chriskirknielsen/dotcom-2024/src/content/posts/2024/2024-04-04-2024-redesign/index.md

 Overall, the upgrade was very easy: after converting a bunch of `module.exports = ...` to `export default ...` (and searching the web for a few ESM syntax pointers 👀), all was well.
 I continue to be impressed by the capability, simplicity, and flexibility offered by Eleventy, so I recently put my money where my… uh… heart was?… and became a recurring contributor instead of a couple one-off (two-offs?) donations on [OpenCollective](https://opencollective.com/11ty).
 You should too, if you have the means, and if you love using Eleventy.
 Yay, open source!

-### 11ty bundle plugin
+### Eleventy bundle plugin

-I inline the crap out of my styles and scripts, minified and “tree-shaken” (though not programmatically so I’m misusing that term), so for this update I decided to look into the [11ty bundle plugin](https://github.com/11ty/eleventy-plugin-bundle/), which allows me to define a “bucket” for CSS or JS, and define where the contents of those buckets should go.
+I inline the crap out of my styles and scripts, minified and “tree-shaken” (though not programmatically so I’m misusing that term), so for this update I decided to look into the [Eleventy bundle plugin](https://github.com/11ty/eleventy-plugin-bundle/), which allows me to define a “bucket” for CSS or JS, and define where the contents of those buckets should go.
 It feels a little cleaner to work this way, compared to my previous approach of capturing a file into a variable, passing it into a minifier, and dumping it right then and there in a style/script tag.

 With the bundle plugin, I can collect all my scripts into the appropriate bucket, and inject it somewhere else that makes more sense.
 For instance, instead of injecting a web component script right below the custom element, I can bucket it, and have it all live at the bottom, right before `</body>`.
 My site is likely not very impacted by the change in terms of performance, but every bit helps.